 I write about pet holiday dangers every year.
+And this year, with a new kitten in the house, the tips become even more important for me.
 This listicle (and a fun infographic at the bottom) offers more than a dozen problems.
 I’ve included links to more detailed information for those wanting a deeper dive.

 13 Pet Holiday Dangers to Avoid

 Pet-Proof the Tree.
 Avoid fragile ornaments.
 A gate or tinfoil around the tree base may help keep pets away.
 Anchor the tree to a wall for extra support.